GrandOrgue/GoOdf/README.md

 GoOdf is a tool for creating and editing organ definition files for GrandOrgue.
 Opening large and complex .organ files can take a little while for the software to process, so please be patient if you try it.

-The software is currently mainly tested on Linux, but building for Windows is possible and crossbuilds are released here on GitHub.
+The software is currently mainly tested on Linux, but building for Mac and Windows is possible.
+The builds and crossbuilds that are released here are built on the Github-hosted runners.

 ## Current status
 GoOdf is hosted on Github.
 The repository can be found at [https://github.com/GrandOrgue/GoOdf](https://github.com/GrandOrgue/GoOdf).